dinocata/SwiftUI-MVVM/README.md

 ## Why Makefile
 Makefile is used as a "glue" to pull all the necessary dependencies (defined in <code>Gemfile</code> and <code>Brewfile</code>) and generate the whole project using two simple commands.
 Without it, all the depedencies would have to be manually installed one-by-one.
-It also provides a custom command for running a local CI.
+It also provides a convenient custom command for running a local CI and several other custom commands.

 ## Why Sourcery
-This tool automatically generate boiler plate code, saving you bunch of time from writing repetitive code such as class mocks, while providing consistency and easier maintenance.
+This tool automatically generate boiler plate code, saving you bunch of time from writing repetitive code such as class mocks, while providing consistency and better code maintenance.

-When utilized with Swinject, Sourcery can automatically generate dependency injection Containers.
+When utilized with Swinject, Sourcery can automatically generate dependency injection containers for you.
 To inject any dependency to any class, simply use the custom <code>Injectable</code> protocol.
-To learn more how this works, read [this](https://blog.trikoder.net/dependency-injection-in-swift-666a6c51ca3a)https://blog.trikoder.net/dependency-injection-in-swift-666a6c51ca3a article.
+To learn more how this works, read [this](https://blog.trikoder.net/dependency-injection-in-swift-666a6c51ca3a) article on how to setup automized dependency injection in Swift.

 ## Why Swiftgen
-This tool generates type-safe enums for Assets, colors and localizazations, minimizing risks of crashes or bugs when referencing missing resources.
+This tool generates type-safe enums for Assets, colors and localizations, minimizing risks of crashes or bugs when referencing missing resources while improving maintainability and consistency.
+It complements well with Sourcery.